86th Airlift Wing

 The 86th Airlift Wing (86 AW) is a United States Air Force wing, currently assigned to the Third Air Force, United States Air Forces in Europe – Air Forces Africa.
 The 86th AW is stationed at Ramstein Air Base, Germany.

-The wing's primary mission is to conduct airlift, airdrop and aeromedical evacuation operations flying the C-21A, C-37A and C-130J aircraft.
+The wing's primary mission is to conduct air transport, airdrop and aeromedical evacuation operations flying the C-21A, C-37A and C-130J aircraft.
 The 86th Airlift Wing commander also serves as the Kaiserslautern Military Community (KMC) commander, leading the largest American community outside the United States.

 Originally the 86th Fighter Wing was established and activated on 1 July 1948 at Neubiberg AB, Germany.

 Units

 The 86th Airlift Wing is currently made up of: